Friday, October 7, 2016

 This annual leadership summit brings together college students from across Colorado to join in discussions of social justice, activism, advocacy, and social change.
 Students participate in a day of interactive workshops, speaker and networking sessions that challenge, grow, inspire and empower them to make change in their own lives and their communities.

 CO-LEADS was established in 2009 by a group of individuals on the Auraria and DU campuses as a way to build intercampus connections and to bridge discussions of leadership and social justice in a meaningful way.
-The 2013 Summit is co-sponsored by Colorado Mesa University, the Community College of Denver, the Iliff School of Theology, Metropolitan State University of Denver, the University of Colorado Denver, and the University of Denver.
+The 2016 Summit is co-sponsored by the Community College of Denver, the Iliff School of Theology, Metropolitan State University of Denver and the University of Colorado Denver.

 CO-LEADS takes place on the Auraria Higher Education Campus in downtown Denver.
 The campus is served by multiple bus (nearest routes 1, 8, 15, 16, 20, 30L, 36L) and light rail lines (nearest station = Colfax at Auraria).
 Hourly/daily rate visitor parking is also available.

-We will begin and end in the Tivoli Turnhalle, and hold workshop sessions in the classroom building next door.
+We begin and end in the Tivoli Turnhalle (900 Auraria Parkway, Denver 80204), and hold workshop sessions there and/or in the classroom building next door.
 All facilities are ADA-accessible.

 Most of the actual cost of CO-LEADS is underwritten by our sponsoring institutions as in investment in their students.
-However there is a nominal registration fee for each participant as follows, if registration is received by announced deadline:
+However there is a nominal registration fee for each participant based on attendee's institution (sponsor or non-sponsor) and date of registration.

-An additional $5 late fee will be added to all registrations after early deadline.
-(Registering early is rewarded because it helps us best plan for and prepare food, materials, etc.)
+An additional $5 late fee was added to ALL registrations after 8am on Friday, September 30th, including day-of registrations.
+(Registering well in advance is rewarded because it helps us best plan for and prepare food, space, materials, etc.) We are not able to offer refunds or waive fees for no-shows, as the committed purchases are already made.

-Interested in bringing a group of students from your institution?
+GROUPS: Interested in bringing a group of students from your institution?
 We encourage campus teams to attend, and can work with staff/faculty/advisors to coordinate sponsorship payment for groups.
-(A separate registration will need be completed for each attendee; but we'll work directly with sponsor on single invoice, direct/purchasing card payments, etc).
-Contact Steve Willich, below.
+(A separate initial registration will need to be completed for each attendee; but we'll work directly with sponsor on payment via single invoice, direct pay or purchasing card payments, etc.) Contact us via Questions, below.

 - Planning Committee member: An immediate way to enact your CO-LEADS and other learnings, is to help shape future CO-LEADS events for future participants.
 The committee meets all year long at the Auraria campus, and can make arrangements for joining by phone/video for those unable to physically join us.

 - Common Workshop Co-Facilitator: We hope to provide more experienced students the opportunity to co-present the common workshop (e.g., Privilege Beads in past years), with a Planning Committee professional member.
-If selected, you would have to attend training sessions (TBD); and meet with their staff partners once during the last week in October to work through any final questions and concerns.
+If selected, you would have to attend a training session (TBD).
 TO APPLY: You'll be asked to submit a one-page description of why you want to facilitate, what you got out of previous common workshops, and what you would add to the discussion, along with your your name, and what year(s) you attended CO-LEADS.

 - Program Selection Committee: Did you love the workshops at previous CO-LEADS... but maybe some more than others?
-Did you feel like there was something we forgot to include?
+Did you feel like there was a topic or type of activity not included?
 Be part of the team that chooses the workshops for the conference.
 Your feedback as a previous participant is invaluable in determining which workshops should return and which new ones we should add this year.
 You'd join the Committee in September to review and discuss proposals.
 TO APPLY: You'll submit a ½-to-one page description of why you want to be on the committee and what you would add to the discussion, along with your name, and what year(s) you attended CO-LEADS.

 - Day-of Summit Staff: We'll also need help on the day of the conference with set-up/breakdown, registration or other logistics.

-If you are interested in any of these roles, please contact our convener, Steve Willich, below.
+If you are interested in any of these roles, please contact us care of Steve Willich.

 It is important to remember our history, both to honor the work of those before us, and to inform our actions moving forward.
 Click an annual theme below to open a PDF copy of the program/poster.